filip-koselski/quantum-internship-task1-2/README.md

-# Quantum Internship Data Science
-# Task 1 - What is FOR loop?
+# Task 1 - Sum of integers in the range from 1 to N
 # Task 2 - Counting islands

 * ```task1.py``` file contains program that calculates the sum in range 1 and N, having positive integer number N as an input.